ram2386/Track-Car/README.md

 ### Feature

 - [ ] Add CocoaPods
+- [ ] Show the callout view when tapping on car icon

 ### Improvements/To Do
 - [ ] Apply the smooth animation while moving the car on the map